Wow what a wild wet and windy day.

 Pretty happy with my packing system.
 Everything had stayed completely dry inside my pack.
 Just the clothes I was wearing were wet.

-No photos today.
-Only this one of home for the night.
+No photos today from the trail proper today, only this pic of home for the night.

 Shortly after writing this Bruce and Isabel whom I met briefing in my way into Quorn showed up having come from the south.
 They are out section hiking their last little piece of the Heysen Trail.
-We were chatting away when the Treasurer of the caravan park was walking past and pointed out the three sided camp kitchen which we could stay in.
+We were chatting away when the Treasurer of the caravan park was walking past and pointed out the three sided camp kitchen and said we could camp under.
 An awesome upgrade with hot water, showers, power points and an electric kettle.
 We all quickly relocated and settled in for the evening sheltered from the winds.